NickRumenov/ReactTopPerformancePattern/README.md

 For both modes we have to have linuxserver/mysql container for hosting MySQL DB

 ## How to run it with docker
-We have to run two containers form the images: nodejs/reactjs and linuxserver/mysql
+We have to run two containers from the images:

+**nodejs/reactjs** - we create it with Dockerfile

+**linuxserver/mysql** - download it from docker hub

 ### NodeJS/ReactJS
 Build the image